hemamsamuel/group-story/story.md

-Hemam Kassahun is an international student from Addis Ababa, Ethiopia.
+Hemam Kassahun moved to Chicago to explore artificial intelligence and robotics.